Klipper3d/klipper/docs/Advanced_Tuning.md

 Tuning for faster prints
 ========================

+XXX - move simulation section to new test tools section

+XXX - add description of TUNING_TOWER command to tools section

 A common goal is to tune for higher print speeds while still maintaining reasonable print quality.
 A useful tool is Klipper's ["batch processing mode"](Debugging.md#translating-gcode-files-to-micro-controller-commands).
 It